apache/druid/docs/api-reference/automatic-compaction-api.md

 ### Get compaction status and statistics

-Retrieves the status and statistics from the automatic compaction run of all datasources which have automatic compaction enabled in the latest run.
-Returns a list of `latestStatus` objects.
-Each `latestStatus` represents the status for a datasource with automatic compaction enabled.
+Retrieves an array of `latestStatus` objects representing the status and statistics from the latest automatic compaction run for all datasources with automatic compaction enabled.

-The `latestStatus` object has the following keys:
+The `latestStatus` object has the following properties:
 * `dataSource`: Name of the datasource for this status information.
 * `scheduleStatus`: Automatic compaction scheduling status.
 Possible values are `NOT_ENABLED` and `RUNNING`.
-Returns `RUNNING ` if the dataSource has an active automatic compaction config submitted.
+Returns `RUNNING ` if the datasource has an active automatic compaction configuration submitted.
 Otherwise, returns `NOT_ENABLED`.
 * `bytesAwaitingCompaction`: Total bytes of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
 * `bytesCompacted`: Total bytes of this datasource that are already compacted with the spec set in the automatic compaction config.
 * `bytesSkipped`: Total bytes of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.
 * `segmentCountAwaitingCompaction`: Total number of segments of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
-* `segmentCountCompacted`: Total number of segments of this datasource that are already compacted with the spec set in the automatic compaction config.
+* `segmentCountCompacted`: Total number of segments of this datasource that are already compacted with the spec set in the automatic compaction configuration.
 * `segmentCountSkipped`: Total number of segments of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.
 * `intervalCountAwaitingCompaction`: Total number of intervals of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
-* `intervalCountCompacted`: Total number of intervals of this datasource that are already compacted with the spec set in the automatic compaction config.
+* `intervalCountCompacted`: Total number of intervals of this datasource that are already compacted with the spec set in the automatic compaction configuration.
 * `intervalCountSkipped`: Total number of intervals of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.

 #### URL